 - One or more forms of abuse

-All these factors make it far more difficult to reach out for help when substance abuse becomes a serious issue.
-They also make it more challenging to build a strong support network in recovery, which causes some individuals to avoid recovery altogether.
+These factors make it far more challenging to reach out for help when substance abuse becomes a serious issue.
+They also make it more difficult to build a strong support network in recovery, which causes some individuals to avoid recovery altogether.